Lucra-Sports/lucra-react-native-sdk/README.md

 npm i -s @lucra-sports/lucra-react-native-sdk
 ```

+Usually you don't want to commit this file into the git repo history.
+So it's better to add it to your gitignore and each user on your organization has their own file and CI as well.

 ## iOS

-The minimum target version is iOS 15.1, so you will also have to update this on your project (You can do it in the XCode general tab) and on your podfile:
+The minimum target version is iOS 15.1, so you will also have to update this on your project (You can do it in the XCode general tab) and in your podfile:

 ```
 platform :ios, 15.1